Without the King

 Without the King is a 2007 documentary film by Michael Skolnik, an American filmmaker.
 It follows problems of Swaziland, a landlocked country in southern Africa.

 The film features Mswati III, the king of Swaziland, and his daughter and self claimed rapper Princess Sikhanyiso.
 It shows the angry populace and the country's problems such as a high HIV prevalence, comparing it with the daily life of Mswati III, Africa's last absolute monarch.

+The film won a Special Jury Prize from the Best International Feature Documentary award jury at the 2007 Hot Docs Canadian International Documentary Festival.